ShaiKKO/SRing0/README.md

 ## Overview

-SafeRing0 provides WinRing0 compatible hardware access (MSR, physical memory, I/O ports, PCI config) with actual security controls that the original WinRing0 driver did not implement.
+SafeRing0 provides WinRing0 compatible hardware access (MSR, physical memory, I/O ports, PCI config) with actual security controls that the original WinRing0 driver lacks.

 SafeRing0 does this by: